metatron-app/metatron-discovery/README.md

 Features
 ------------------
-metatron discovery is a data discovery web application supports end-to-end features from data management to ananlytics.
+metatron discovery is a data discovery web application which supports end-to-end features from data management to analytics.

 metatron provides:
 - Interactive dashboards with 16 types of WSIWYG charts.